-- \ The district advises each Title I School, that they must provide parents with a copy of the schools' Parent Involvement Policy, available at a SAC meeting in the first half of the school year and at the front lobby area of each school. - \ Title I Schools will notify parents and survey parents by hard copy and/or by computer accessed link when possible, using the district developed parent surveys.
-The parent-involvement surveys are sent in the spring with report cards. - \ The district will provide ongoing information to families via schools using the master call system, handbooks, separate mailings, the school's websites, and podcasts, - \ The district directs schools to provide for an annual "Open House" at the beginning of the school year to address suggestions and concerns parents may have at the district and/or school level, provide a minimum of 4 parent meetings per school that should include a "make and take" and a community based event, - \The district provides each school, to the extent possible, notifications to parents in other languages and in a format that parents can understand, - \ The district will share annual survey results at each school site for planning purposes, and - \ The LEA requires schools to report monthly on parent meetings and parent participation to monitor parent involvement attendance.
-The report must include the events sign-in sheets and an agenda when applicable.
+- The district advises each Title I School, that they must provide parents with a copy of the schools' Parent Involvement Policy, available at a SAC meeting in the first half of the school year, on school websites, and at the front lobby area of each school. - Title I Schools will notify parents and survey parents by hard copy and/or by computer accessed link when possible, using the district developed parent surveys.
+The family engagement surveys are sent in the spring with report cards. - The district will provide ongoing information to families via schools using the master call/text system, handbooks, handouts, separate mailings, the school's websites, and podcasts, - The district directs schools to provide for an annual "Open House" at the beginning of the school year to address suggestions and concerns parents may have at the district and/or school level, provide a minimum of 4 parent meetings per school that should include a "make and take" and a community based event, - The district provides each school, to the extent possible, notifications to parents in other languages and in a format that parents can understand, - The district will share annual survey results at each school site for planning purposes, and - The LEA requires schools to submit monthly evidence on parent meetings and parent participation to monitor parent involvement attendance.
+The evidence must include the events sign-in sheets and an agenda when applicable.

-\The District Parent Involvement Plan is developed using survey results from parents, Advisory Committee parental input, suggestions and concerns as well as reviewing attendance of the school level parent meetings that are monitored monthly and sent to the district Title I Office.
+The District Parent Involvement Plan is developed using survey results from parents, Title I Parent Involvement Council parental input, suggestions and concerns as well as reviewing attendance of the school level parent meetings that are monitored monthly and sent to the district Title I Office.